bfanger/svelte-preprocess-react/docs/architecture.md

 </App>
 ```

-Both svelte and react have component trees, for context to work in both Svelte needs to act as if the tree is:
+Both Svelte and React have component trees, for context to work in both, Svelte needs to act as if the tree is:

 ```jsx
 <App>